Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         key:"parlor", //What key this door needs.
 Default = none. go_through_command:"<command>", //A command this door needs to run at the moment of warping the player.
 Used by the front door and some special cases.
 Default = none. other_end:{ //Coordinates of the door on the other side to trigger opening animation for; does not affect warping.
-Default = none. dimension:"luigis_mansion:normal", //The dimension of the door.
+Default = none. dimension:"luigis_mansion:normal", //The dimension of the other door.
 Default = the dimension of this door. x:X, //The integer X coordinate
             y:X, //The integer Y coordinate
             z:X //The integer Z coordinate